Aidan-McNay/fast-robots-docs/docs/lab10.rst

-If we know our current and previous pose, as well as the control inputs we took between them, we can use ``compute_control`` to get the actual control inputs needed, and determine the probability of the given current state (assuming we know the variance in measurements - given, in this case). ``odom_motion`` model does this, computing
+If we know our current and previous pose, as well as the control inputs we took between them, we can use ``compute_control`` to get the actual control inputs needed and determine the probability of the given current state. ``odom_motion`` model does this, computing

 .. math::